 Multi-cohort fecal metagenomic analysis reveals the altered fungal signatures in colorectal cancer and the pathogenic Aspergillus rambellii

-ABSTRACT
+Yufeng Lin1, Yali Liu1, Harry Cheuk-Hay Lau1, Xing Kang1, Nick Lung-Ngai Ting1, Thomas Ngai-Yeung Kwong1, Yiwei Wang2, Han Jing3, Siu-Kin Ng1, Changan Liu1, Junjun She3, Sunny Hei Wong1, 4, Joseph JY Sung1, 4, Jun Yu1

 Background & Aims: Enteric fungi is a major component of human gut microbiota, but its role in colorectal cancer (CRC) remains largely elusive.
-We aimed to conduct a meta-analysis to uncover the contribution of fungal mycobiota to CRC progression.
+We aimed to conduct a meta-analysis to uncover the contribution of fungal mycobiota to CRC progression and their clinical implication.

-Methods: We retrieved fecal metagenomic datasets from 7 previous publications and established an additional in-house metagenomic cohort, totaling 1,329 metagenomes (454 CRC, 350 adenoma and 525 healthy controls).
+Methods: We retrieved fecal metagenomic datasets from seven previous publications and established an additional in-house metagenomic cohort, totaling 1,329 metagenomes (454 CRC, 350 adenoma and 525 healthy controls).
 Analyses on mycobiota composition, fungal interactions, and trans-kingdom interactions between fungi and bacteria were conducted.
-Performance of fungal and bacterial biomarkers in CRC diagnosis was assessed.
+Performance of fungal and bacterial biomarkers in CRC diagnosis was also assessed.
+CRC cell lines and immunodeficient mice were used for functional investigation.

 Results: Our multi-cohort analysis revealed that alteration in enteric mycobiota was occurred in CRC.
-Abundances of 33 fungal species (10 enriched, 23 depleted) were significantly altered in CRC patients compared to healthy controls (false discovery rate (FDR) < 0.01).
-Aspergillus rambellii was the top enriched fungi in CRC patients and maintained its performance in all studies.
-To validate the in-silico findings, we proved Aspergillus rambellii promoted colon cancer cell promotion in vivo and in vitro experiment.
-Whereas co-occurrence interactions among A. rambellii and other CRC-enriched fungi were stronger in CRC.
-Our correlation analysis also demonstrated trans-kingdom interactions between enteric fungi and bacteria in CRC progression, of which A. rambelli was closely associated with well-established CRC-enriched bacteria.
-Moreover, we found that a diagnostic panel with combined fungal and bacterial biomarkers was more accurate than panels with pure bacteria to discriminate CRC patients from healthy individuals (relative change area under the curve increased by 1.44%-10.60%).
+We identified a core set of 33 fungal species (10 CRC-enriched and 23 CRC-depleted), of which their abundances were significantly altered in CRC patients compared to healthy controls (false discovery rate < 0.01) across multiple cohorts.
+And seven of them were also distinguished in comparison between CRC and adenoma.
+Aspergillus rambellii was the top enriched fungi in CRC patients compared to health control (p < 0.05 in 7 out of 8 cohorts).
+Whereas co-occurrence interactions among A. rambellii and other CRC-enriched fungi became stronger in CRC.
+Our correlation analysis also demonstrated trans-kingdom interactions between enteric fungi and bacteria in CRC progression, of which A. rambelli was closely associated with well-established CRC-enriched bacteria including Fusobacterium nucleatum and Parvimonas micra.
+Moreover, we found that a diagnostic panel with combined 14 fungal and bacterial biomarkers (5 fungi and 9 bacteria) was more accurate than panels with pure bacteria (12 candidates) to discriminate CRC patients from healthy individuals (relative change of area under the curve increased by 1.44%-10.60%).
+In addition, A. rambellii was the most important fungal feature, ranked top 4th.
+Mechanically, A. rambellii promoted in vitro growth of CRC cells and CRC progression in tumor-bearing mice.

 Conclusions: This study revealed the involvement of enteric fungi and their trans-kingdom interactions with bacteria in CRC, implying the importance of fungal mycobiota in colorectal tumorigenesis.
-Our finding also established a reproducible bacterial and fungal biomarkers panel for predicting CRC, which can be used to develop clinical diagnostic tests.
+Our finding also established a panel with bacterial and fungal biomarkers panel for CRC diagnosis which could be used in clinical application.

+1 Institute of Digestive Disease and Department of Medicine and Therapeutics, State Key Laboratory of Digestive Disease, Li Ka Shing Institute of Health Sciences, The Chinese University of Hong Kong, Hong Kong SAR, China

+2 School of Biomedical Sciences, Faculty of Medicine, The Chinese University of Hong Kong, Hong Kong SAR, China

+3 Center for Gut Microbiome Research, Med-X Institute, The First Affiliated Hospital of Xi’an Jiao tong University, Xi’an, Shaanxi, China

+4 Lee Kong Chian School of Medicine, Nanyang Technological University, Singapore